jenkinsci/gitlab-plugin/README.md

 * Jenkins version (e.g. 2.111)
 * Relevant log output from the plugin (see below for instructions on capturing this)

-To enable debug logging in the plugin:
+Version 1.2.0 of the plugin introduced improved logging for debugging purposes.
+To enable it:

 1. Go to Jenkins -> Manage Jenkins -> System Log
 2. Add new log recorder